Sailing holiday

 The most effective way to explore the Greek Islands is to choose a one way charter: by sailing from one charter base to another you will be able to see much more.
 Also, a one way cruise downwind gives you a longer range and is usually a lot more comfortable than a windward beat.

-when starting from a smaller base.
-Two other good reasons to start your holiday in Athens are the logistics involved and - more importantly - you and the owner of the charter company will be able to meet each other.
+Yet, with a dubious charter company, you might have to accept an inferior yacht when starting from a smaller base.
+Two other good reasons to start your holiday in Athens are the logistics involved and – more importantly – you and the owner of the charter company will be able to meet each other.

 Important reading

-The requirements to charter bareboats.
+The requirements & licenses to charter bareboat.

 Selecting your charter yacht.